 Natural gas transmission compressor stations.

-Owners and operators must ensure that their facilities, equipment, and components comply at all times with all requirements of this subarticle, including all of the standards and requirements identified in section 95668.
+Owners and operators shall ensure that their facilities, equipment, and components comply at all times with all requirements of this subarticle, including all of the standards and requirements identified in section 95668.
 Owners and operators are jointly and severally liable for compliance with this subarticle.

-Note: Authority cited: Sections 38510, 38562, 39600, 39601 and 41511, Health and Safety Code.
+Note: Authority cited: Sections 38510, 38562, 38566, 39600, 39601 and 41511, Health and Safety Code.
 Reference: Sections 38551, 38560, 39600 and 41511, Health and Safety Code.